On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Standard Results on the Dirac Equation

-We already know that to every physical solution in $\scH_m$ it is possible to assigne a three dimensional momentum distribution via the function $\hat{\mathrm{E}}_0^{-1}$ (see Definition \ref{defdistrib}).
-The above discussion shows that, at least for the smooth cases considered, this can be done also in the four dimensional momentum space, even though in a distributional sense.
+We already know that to every physical solution in $\scH_m$ it is possible to assign a three-dimensional momentum distribution via the function $\hat{\mathrm{E}}^{-1}$ (see Definition \ref{defdistrib}).
+The above discussion shows that this is possibile, for smooth solutions, also in the four-dimensional momentum space, even though just in a distributional sense.